gode-ting/LoanBroaker/README.md

 Below we will try to highlight some of the potential bottlenecks and highlight possible enhancements to improve performance.

-- __If you're born later in the year/month so that your ssn becomes too large for a integer to be (bigger than 32-bit).__
+- __Ssn (social security number) larger than 32-bit values causes error__

-- __If one service fails / throws an error, the other procceses/service will not know (mention how this could be handled).__
+If you're born later in the year/month so that your ssn becomes too large for a integer to be (bigger than 32-bit).

 - __Allow ONLY one application pr. user at a time.__